Frequently Asked Questions

 All families pay a materials fee.
 However, for private pay and school district pay families, this is incorporated into their total fees.
 Families who are funded by their Regional Center pay the materials fee, which covers food, raffle prizes, and outing costs for both school year and summer programs.
 For adults, it pays for just the food costs.

 Why do you take public buses?
+(Summer Only)

 This provides an opportunity for the students to practice leaving other people alone and focusing on having conversations with one another.

 We receive requests from parents about this all the time.
 As much as we'd like to accommodate such requests, it would be disruptive to the students.
 We do video all sessions, except adult groups, and show snippets to families during the live parent support meetings that are held in the office.

 My child doesn't want to eat a meal.
 Can I send special food with him?